Walter Rauff: Advisor to the regime in Chile

 Former Mossad operative Yossi Chen (Chinitz) relates in his book that the agency attempted to capture Rauff in 1979, even visiting him at his home.
 The plan was to assassinate him and then issue a press release stating: "Today in Chile, we executed one of the greatest Nazi war criminals – commander of the Gestapo’s technical department who developed and directed the mobile gas vans in which more than 100,000 Jews were exterminated.
 We are a group of those who will never forget the Nazis’ crimes so we decided, in the name of justice, to execute him".
 This plan failed.

+After the military coup of 1973, Rauff became more directly engaged with the new regime's internal security apparatus.
+He worked as direct assistant to Manuel Contreras and gave advice on the creation of the secret police Dirección de Inteligencia Nacional (DINA).
+Rauff was valued as an expert for the Solución Final, meaning the killing and disappearance of dissidents.
+Rauff planned and supervised the building of concentration camps and was involved in finding means of disposing the dead bodies of tortured and murdered dissidents.
+He allegedly used contacts to former German military officers to smuggle sarin to Chile.
+Rauff also was involved in the creation of Operation Condor.
+Former DINA and Chilean military personnel later detailed that Rauff was strongly involved with Contreras' work and acted as executive command officer in DINA.

-When Hans Strack, the German ambassador to Chile, was ordered to request his extradition, Strack, a supporter of exiled war criminals, forwarded the application for Rauff's extradition over 14 months later.
+When Hans Strack, the German ambassador to Chile, was ordered to request Rauff's extradition, Strack - a supporter of exiled war criminals - did not forward the application for his extradition until more than 14 months later.
 The delay allowed Chile to refuse the extradition request because the length of time elapsed since his crimes overran the country's statute of limitations.